About Queenstown Research Week

 Queenstown Molecular Biology Meeting

 QMB is run to promote the molecular bioscience and to organize high level scientific meetings in New Zealand on subjects related to molecular biosciences in their widest sense.
 The meeting has been held annually since 1991 and in recent years has also featured a range of highly successful focussed satellite meetings.
 The meeting is run by an incorporated society and membership of the society is open to any New Zealand scientist with an interest in the field of molecular biology.

 Overall co-ordination of meetings is through the Queenstown Molecular Biology Meeting Society Inc.

 QMB is a charitable society whose aim is to promote the discipline of molecular biology and to organize high level scientific meetings in New Zealand on subjects related to molecular biology.
 The primary aim has been to run the Queenstown Molecular Biology Meeting which has been held annually since 1991.
 Membership of the society is open to any New Zealand scientist with an interest in the field of molecular biology.
 The annual general meeting is held annually at the QMB meeting.
 The society is managed by the committee below.

-The current Convenor of QRW is Professor Justin M. O’Sullivan, on behalf of QMB Society.
+The current Convenor of QRW is Dr Rachel Purcell, on behalf of QMB Society.
 The QMB society encourages feedback about the meetings it organizes and suggestions for future meetings.
 To do so please email the convenor.

 National Executive of QMB Society